python/cpython/Doc/library/functools.rst

    A `LRU (least recently used) cache
    <http://en.wikipedia.org/wiki/Cache_algorithms#Least_Recently_Used>`_
-   is indicated when the pattern of calls changes over time, such as when more recent calls are the best predictors of upcoming calls (for example, the most popular articles on a news server tend to change every day).
+   works best when more recent calls are the best predictors of upcoming calls (for example, the most popular articles on a news server tend to change each day).
+The cache's size limit assurs that caching does not grow without bound on long-running processes such as web servers.

    .. versionadded:: 3.2